Basic Language Structures

 Korean, Japanese, Burmese, Basque, and most Australian aboriginal

-notable exception in Farsi (Persian).
-Most have the adjective
+with a notable exception in Farsi (Persian).
+Most have the

-Australian aboriginal languages, which have the adjective follow the
+Basque and the Australian aboriginal languages, which have the

-group, but has the largest number of speakers.
-They are split
+has the largest number of speakers.
+They are split between

-languages, Albanian, Greek, the Bantu languages, languages of southeast
+Albanian, Greek, the Bantu languages, languages of southeast Asia,

 languages.
 Most of these have the adjective following the noun